 I’ve given my dad a lot of Father’s Day gifts over the years, but his favorites were always the ones I made myself.
 The time and effort I put in always meant more than anything I could have bought him.
 So this year, why not forget the tie and take a look at our list of do-it-yourself gifts that your dad will love:

-- Animoto video.
+Animoto video.
 Collect your family photos and video clips, and put together a video card that’ll make even the toughest dads get a little bit misty.
 The best part?
 Dad can enjoy the video again and again, and even share it with friends and family.
-We’ve got plenty of styles that fit whatever the father in your life is interested in.
-Try Memory Box for a good general style, or get more specific with The Arena for sports fans, Woodlands or Rustic for outdoorsmen, and Vintage Vinyl for music lovers.
+We’ve got plenty of ways to personalize your video.
+Change add or take away photos, change colors, and adjust text however you like to create a custom Father's Day video like the one below.

 And if you’re a dad visiting our site, have a happy Father’s Day!